Keeping-Privacy-Labels-Honest/Main/README.md

 - This project has received funding from the European Union’s Horizon 2020 research and innovation  programme under grant agreement No 101019206.

+- This project has received funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2092 CASA - 390781972.

 - [Datenanfragen.de e.
 V.](https://www.datarequests.org) is a non profit organisation co-founded by one of our authors (Benjamin Altpeter), they will further use the technology developed during this project to fight for our privacy rights.